cfntools/custom-resource-provider-spec/README.md

 The intent behind this speficiations is to have a way to follow the following principles

 ### 2.1 Reusability
 Custom Resource Providers should not be tied to a particalur environment.
 If a provider has external dependencies they should be explicit defined when the provider is set up by the consumer.
+They should also make it possible for the consumer to adapt it to the requirements of their environment.
+This can be the need for more or less logging, integration with a KMS via a Consumer Managed CMK or different deployment strategies.

 ### 2.2 Least Privilige
 Custom Resource Providers are typically deployed into the AWS environments of the consumers.
 They should take a least privilege approach to any permissions they need.
 Consumers, having insights in their own environments, should be able to scope down permissions even further.